-- Frequent lectures, readings, theatrical performances, and community events.
+- Students enjoy frequent lectures, readings, theatrical performances, and community events.

-While Reed does not participate in varsity sports, Reed has active teams in basketball, rugby, soccer and Ultimate Frisbee.
+While Reed does not participate in varsity sports, the college has active teams in basketball, rugby, soccer, Ultimate Frisbee, and more.
 These teams compete regularly against other schools in intercollegiate and club competition.

-- In addition to the second-highest number of Rhodes Scholars from a liberal arts college (31) and 139 National Science Foundation Fellowship winners, Reed College also has two Pulitzer-Prize winning alumni: Edward Cony (1961) and Gary Snyder (1975).
+- In addition to 32 Rhodes Scholars and 194 National Science Foundation Fellowship winners, Reed College also has two Pulitzer-Prize winning alumni: Edward Cony (1961) and Gary Snyder (1975).